yeojz/redux-intl-connect/README.md

 ## Usage

-In this example, I'm going to use `react` / `react-redux` and also assume the messages object in reducer has the following:
+In this example, I'm going to use `react` / `react-redux` and also assume the messages object in reducer has the following messages:

 ```json
 messages: {